dart-lang/site-www/src/language/branches.md

 body of whichever case matches.
 You can use a switch expression wherever Dart allows expressions, _except_ at the start of an expression statement.
-If your switch doesn't need to return a value into some expression statement, use a [switch _statement_](#switch-statements) instead of an expression.
+Not all switch statments need to return a value into some expression statement.
+If yours doesn't, use a [switch _statement_](#switch-statements) rather than an expression.

 Switch expressions allow you to rewrite a switch _statement_ like this: